NullTale/UnityEventBus/README.md

 ```

 ### Signals
-The small extension that allow you to use `Timeline.
-SignalAsset` as messages in order to.
+The small extension that allow you to use `Timeline.SignalAsset` as messages in order to.

 React on signals.

 ![Menu](https://user-images.githubusercontent.com/1497430/165080026-0a674094-2ea1-4a3d-8c1f-e0c69fba03ef.png)